Acyclic orientations and poly-Bernoulli numbers

-Let $A$ and $B$ be the two bipartite blocks; we will imagine their vertices as coloured amber and blue respectively.
+\begin{proof} Let $A$ and $B$ denote the two bipartite vertex sets.
 Now any acyclic orientation of the graph can be obtained by ordering the vertices and making the edges point from smaller to greater.
-If we do this, we will have alternating amber and blue intervals; the ordering within each interval is irrelevant in identifying the orientation since there are no edges involved, but the ordering of the intervals themselves matters.

-In terms of structure for a given orientation, call two points $a_1,a_2\in A$ \emph{equivalent} if the orientations of $\{a_1,b\}$ and $\{a_2,b\}$ are the same for all $b\in B$.
-Points of $A$ are equivalent if and only if they are not separated by a point of $B$ in any ordering giving rise to the orientation.
+If we do this, we will have alternating $A$ and $B$ intervals within the vertex ordering; the ordering within each interval is irrelevant in identifying the orientation since there are no edges involved, but the ordering of the intervals themselves matters.
+In terms of structure for a given orientation, call two points $a_1,a_2\in A$ \emph{equivalent} if the orientations of $\{a_1,b\}$ and $\{a_2,b\}$ are the same for all $b\in B$; in other words $a_1$ and $a_2$ are not separated by a vertex in $B$ in any vertex ordering which gives rise to the orientation.
 Thus, an orientation is uniquely defined by inter-leaving intervals of equivalent vertices in A, respectively B.

 It is left to count alternating intervals.
 To get around the problem that the first interval in the ordering might be in either $A$ or $B$, and similarly for the last interval, we use the following device.
 When the first equivalence vertex subset of the orientation is in $B$ add a dummy set ${a_0}$ of $A $ before it.
 Similarly if the last equivalence subset is in $A$ insert a dummy subset ${b_0}$ of $B$ after it.
-The mechanism for achieving this construction across all orientations is to take equal numbers of subsets of $A \cup {a_0}$ and $B\cup\{b_0\}$ into the same number, say $k$, of intervals.
-This can be done in $S(n_1+1,k)S(n_2+1,k)$ ways.
-Now we order the intervals so that \begin{itemize}\itemsep0pt \item the interval containing $a_0$ is first; \item the colours of the intervals alternate; \item the interval containing $b_0$ is last. \end{itemize} This can be done in $(k-1)!^2$ ways.
-Finally, delete the dummy points.
+The mechanism for achieving this construction across all orientations is to take equal numbers of subsets of $A \cup {a_0}$ and $B \cup {b_0}$, $j$ say, and order the subsets so that \begin{itemize}\itemsep0pt \item the interval containing $a_0$ is first; \item followed by alternating $A, B$ bipartite intervals (if any); \item the interval containing $b_0$ is last. \end{itemize} Finally, delete the dummy vertices $a_0$ and $b_0$.